What is a machine?

 A machine is any device that does work.
 Machines make our lives a bit easier because they reduce the amount of energy, power, and time we need to get one thing done by magnifying our input force.

 A machine can increase the magnitude, or the distance of a force but not both at the same time.

 Machines come in many sizes, shapes, and forms.
 Some machines are simple in their makeup and use, while others are very complex.
 For example, a spade is a machine (a simple machine), and a space shuttle is a machine too (a complex machine).

 For this lesson, we shall be looking at simple machines.

 Consider the illustration below:

 To bring the load (wagon with a mound of dirt in it) to the lower surface, a person has to carry that carefully.
 That is a lot of muscle work.
-To make that easier, we can just put a ramp there, and just give the wagon a little push — right?
-Yes, and then the load will just slide down on its own.
+To make that a bit easy, we can just put a ramp there and give the wagon a little push — right?
+Yes, and then the load will slide down on its own.

-In the example above, we have used a very simple trick of a simple machine to bring down that load of dirt — easily!
+In the example above, we have used a simple trick of a simple machine to bring down that load of dirt — easy peasy!

 Now let us take a look at some simple machines types.